Model Context Protocol (MCP) Quick Start Guide

 ```

-Then, we open this address and click the `Connect` button on the left to connect to the service we just wrote.
+Then, we open this address and click the `Connect` button on the left side to connect to the service we just wrote.
 Next, we switch to the `Tools` tab and click the `List Tools` button to see the tool we just created, and we can start debugging!

-## Developing an MCP Client
+## Developing the MCP Client

 ```python